 We strongly recommend that you start taking courses in a language during your first semester.
 This will provide you with maximum flexibility in scheduling your courses and overseas study during your four years at Lewis & Clark College.

-Placement into the second semester of the second year of a language (202) or the first semester of third year (301) satisfies the Lewis & Clark Foreign Language requirement.
+Placement into the second semester of the second year of a language (202) or the first semester of third year (301) satisfies the Lewis & Clark World Language requirement.
 However, you cannot completely satisfy the graduation requirement on the basis of the online placement test alone.
-All students whose placement test results suggest placement into 202 level or above will be required to confirm this placement during NSO.
+All students whose placement test results suggest placement into 202 level or above will be required to confirm this placement in a proctored setting.

 Chinese, French, German, Japanese, and Spanish